niemopen/niem-open-training/Modules/14 - Associations (JSON).md

 ```

 The disadvantage with using referencing is that it can be more difficult to implement.
-Implementations need to look for `ref` attributes and find matching `id` attributes.
+Implementations need to look for matching `@id` attributes.

 The alternative to referencing is to just include the `nc:Person` and `j:Charge` information inside the association: